 If you would like to participate, contact Gail Sorley on email@example.com or leave a message at 01333-310063

 Annual General Meeting - Anstruther Harbour Festival's AGM was held on Wednesday 22 October, at 7.30pm at Burgh Chambers, Cunzie Street, Anstruther.
 AHF's new chairman is Martin Dibley, and the new Honorary Secretary is Gail Sorley.
 Bill Kennaway was re-elected as Honorary Treasurer.
 Kevin Lancaster was elected as Vice Chairman

 2014 Harbour Festival - the latest Anstruther Harbour Festival was held from Friday 15 to Sunday 17 August - see Previous Festival for a full report and photographs.
-The photos below show the Festival's craft and food stalls and street entertainers at the harbourfront, as the photo below left, although strong winds in the afternoon meant things closed early, and the Jazz Band, Sea Shanty singers and kids' activities took place in the marquee rather than on the harbourfront
+The photos below show the Festival's craft and food stalls and street entertainers at the harbourfront. on Saturday 16th.
+Although strong winds in the afternoon meant things closed early, the Jazz Band, Sea Shanty singers and kids' activities took place in the Festival's marquee rather than on the harbourfront

-The strong winds also limited the number of boats attending the Anstruther Muster - only 24 visitors compared to the 50 to 100 boats of previous years, and also cut short the Festival's East of Scotland Boat Jumble.
+The strong winds also limited the number of boats attending the Festival's Muster of visiting boats - only 24 visitors compared to the 50 to 100 boats of previous years, and also cut short the Festival's East of Scotland Boat Jumble.
 However the Festival's Classic Boat Rally was a great success, attracting more entries than last year and all of a very high standard.
 Photo above right shows a raft of historic Fifie fishing luggers at the Festival

 About the Anstruther Harbour Festival